jez/blog/source/_posts/2018-04-18-union-types-flow-reason.markdown

 In this mockup:

 - There's a loading state while we send the text message.
-- We'll show an input to get the code after it's been sent.
+- We'll show an input for the code after the message is sent.
 - There's no failure screen (it hasn't been drawn up yet).

 We'll need some way for our component to know which of the three screens